Simple and classic flavors are used for these Black Bean Enchiladas, that make a delicious, easy, and meatless family dinner.

 - 1 28 ounce can red enchilada sauce

-- In a medium skillet over medium heat, melt butter.
+- In a medium skillet over medium heat, add olive oil.
 Add onions and cumin and saute until onions are tender and translucent.
 Set aside to cool.

-- In a large mixing bowl, place beans, green chiles, and sour cream.
+- In a large mixing bowl, add beans, green chiles, sour cream, and cilantro.
 Stir to mix.

 - Add slightly cooled onions and stir again to combine.

-- Add 1 cup shredded cheese and stir again until all ingredients are incorporated.
+- Add 1 cup shredded cheese and salt and pepper to taste, and stir again until all ingredients are incorporated.

 - When all the tortillas are filled and rolled, pour the remaining enchilada sauce on top.
 Sprinkle with remaining cheese.

-- Bake at 350° for 15-20 minutes until cheese is melted and enchiladas are heated through.
+- Bake at 350°F for 15-20 minutes until cheese is melted and enchiladas are heated through.